-Our second topic is the long-time asymptotic behavior of $(e^{-t A^{-1}})_{t \geq 0}$.
 Let $(e^{-tA})_{t \geq 0}$ be a bounded $C_0$-semigroup on a Banach space, and assume that there exists a densely-defined algebraic inverse $A^{-1}$ of $A$.
-The inverse generator problem raised by deLaubenfels \cite{deLaubenfels1988} asks whether $-A^{-1}$ also generates a $C_0$-semigroup.
-For bounded $C_0$-semigroups on Banach spaces, a negative answer to this problem has been provided implicitly in \cite{Komatsu1966}, and other counterexamples can be found in \cite{Zwart2007, Gomilko2007MS,Fackler2016}.
+The inverse generator problem raised by deLaubenfels \cite{deLaubenfels1988} asks whether $-A^{-1}$ also generates a $C_0$-semigroup, and a survey can be found in \cite{Gomilko2017}.
+For bounded $C_0$-semigroups on Banach spaces, a negative answer to this problem has been provided implicitly in \cite[pp.~343--344]{Komatsu1966}, and other counterexamples can be found in \cite{Zwart2007, Gomilko2007MS,Fackler2016}.
 The inverse generator problem in the Hilbert space setting remains open.
 It has been shown in \cite{Zwart2007} that if the answer is positive for all generators and all Hilbert spaces, then the $C_0$-semigroup $(e^{-tA^{-1}})_{t \geq 0}$ is bounded.
 For exponentially stable $C_0$-semigroups on Hilbert spaces, the estimate $\|e^{-tA^{-1}}\| = O(\log t)$ as $t \to \infty$ has been obtained by using Lyapunov equations in \cite{Zwart2007SF} and by connecting the growth bounds of $(e^{-tA^{-1}})_{t \geq 0}$ and $(V(A)^n )_{n \in \mathbb{N}_0}$ in \cite{Gomilko2011}.
-This estimate has been extended to bounded $C_0$-semigroups on Hilbert spaces with boundedly invertible generators by means of the $\mathcal{B}$-calculus in \cite{Batty2021}.
-The $\mathcal{B}$-calculus has been also applied in \cite{Wakaiki2023IEOT} in order to obtain the estimate
+This estimate has been extended to bounded $C_0$-semigroups on Hilbert spaces with invertible generators by means of the $\mathcal{B}$-calculus in \cite[Corollary~5.7]{Batty2021}.